Maximum Likelihood Estimation (MLE) : Understand with example

 Figure 2: Maximum likelihood estimation of unknown parameter A

 It is often useful to calculate the log likelihood function as it reduces the above mentioned equation to series of additions instead of multiplication of several terms.
-This is particularly useful when implementing the likelihood metric in digital signal processors.
-The log likelihood is simply calculated by taking the logarithm of the above mentioned equation.
-The decision is again based on the maximum likelihood criterion.

 The corresponding plot is given below